Tier 1: Foundational (a gap here is a significant review finding)

 - Federal-minimum insurance on file. $750K BIPD for general freight, $1M for hazmat, with effective dates that cover the tender.

 - No Unsatisfactory safety rating.
-Unsatisfactory means FMCSA has found the carrier unfit.
-Indefensible to tender.
+An Unsatisfactory rating means FMCSA has found the carrier unfit to operate.
+This requires documented justification for any tender decision.

 - No active out-of-service order.
 An OOS order means FMCSA has ordered the carrier to stop operating.

 - Not on your Do-Not-Use list.
-Tendering to a carrier you previously excluded is the worst document discovery can find.
+Tendering to a carrier you previously excluded creates a clear contradiction in your screening documentation.

 - SMS BASIC alert status.
 Flag any category in Alert.
 Multiple alerts is escalation or rejection.